TexBlock/TiC-Wiki/Tinkers'-Construct-3-Roadmap.md

 **Data packs**

-* Tool part listing in JSON?
 * Support tagged fluids in materials, possibly via recipes
 * Trait manager cleanup

 **Part Builder**

-* Add leftovers slot
+* Send leftovers to player inventory
 * Cleanup behavior to be more like the tinker station
 * Add part forge? the tier 3 version for crafting large parts
+* Better sorting in UI

 **Tool types**